yahoo/openstack-collab/specs/affinity-antiaffinity-of-instances-in-a-groups.rst

 Problem description
 ===================

-Currently there is no way to create aggregation for Ironic nodes, instead aggregates works only for compute nodes, so it is impossible for creating affinity/anti-affinity rules for such nodes
+Currently there is no way to create host-aggregates for Ironic nodes, instead aggregates works only for compute nodes, so it is impossible for creating affinity/anti-affinity rules for such nodes

 Use Cases
 ---------

-As a system administrator I want to be able to define aggregation of the Ironic nodes in Nova, so that I can apply affinity or anti-affinity policy to the server group.
+As a system administrator I want to be able to define aggregates of the Ironic nodes in Nova, so that I can apply affinity or anti-affinity policy to the server group.

-As a system administrator I want to be able to define aggregation of the Ironic nodes in Nova, so that I can define logical division of my data center.
+As a system administrator I want to be able to define aggregates of the Ironic nodes in Nova, so that I can define logical division of my data center.

 Proposed change